 We all know the magical healing qualities a hearty brunch can elicit after a long night of debauchery.
 The Budapest brunch places below meet three critically important criteria: they’re open on weekends as well, serve a range of breakfast food well into the afternoon, and here you can rebuild your buzz if you wish to.
 Are you past brunch hours?
 Try the coolest dinner places instead.

-In New York or London, this hip breakfast restaurant would be just another fashionable, industrial chic crowd-pleaser: the type of place where tattooed servers run around a sleek, wood-lined interior complete with vintage light bulbs and exposed galvanized steel pipes, and semi-alternative R&B tunes set the musical background.
-In Budapest, many places have tried to emulate this concept.
-But STIKA, this pocket-sized space in District 7, is the first to get it right. .
+In New York or London, this hip breakfast restaurant would be just another fashionable crowd-pleaser: the type of place where tattooed and bow-tied servers scurry around a sleek interior complete with vintage light bulbs and lots of greenery, and fresh R&B tunes set the musical background.
+In Budapest, many places have tried to emulate this concept, but STIKA, this pocket-sized restaurant in District 7, is the first to get it right. .

 Curious where the top 1% of Buda residents hang out?
 Wonder no more.
 The owners of Déryné Bistro were ahead of the curve in 2007 when they opened this sleek bistro featuring a Balthazar-like interior straight out of the Keith McNally playbook.
-Back then, Déryné was a novelty in Budapest because this type of hip-but-classy restaurants didn't exist yet. .
+Back then, Déryné was a novelty in Budapest because this type of hip-but-classy restaurants hadn't existed before. .

 Escape the noisy downtown street and enter through the yellow ceramic tiles into the 19th century courtyard of Fekete Café.
-The marble well located in the center of the tranquil courtyard is one of those turn-of-the-20th-century Budapest surprises that hide behind many sooty facades.
-Weather permitting, enjoy your morning coffee in the open air courtyard..
+The marble well in the center of the tranquil courtyard is one of those turn-of-the-20th-century Budapest surprises that hide behind many sooty facades.
+Weather permitting, enjoy your morning coffee in the open-air courtyard..